-Whether you’re new to the NBN, or already connected, finding the best plan for your home and needs can be a struggle.
-And while price is important, opting for the cheapest plan available doesn’t always mean you’ll be getting the most value for your money.
+Whether you’re new to the NBN, or already connected, finding the best NBN plan for your home and needs can be a struggle.
+And while price is important, opting for the cheapest plan available doesn’t always mean you’ll be getting the best value for your money.

 Finding the best plan means working out not only your monthly budget, but also your data and speed needs.
 With four main NBN speed tiers available to most Aussie consumers, there are hundreds of NBN plans out there to choose from – luckily, Canstar Blue is here to help you sort through what’s on offer.